-AMAZON – BARNES and NOBLE – iBOOKS – KOBO – SMASHWORDS
+AMAZON – BARNES and NOBLE – APPLE – KOBO – SMASHWORDS

 Sixteen year old Jolene Brennan lives an idyllic existence in picturesque Abingdon, Virginia, in the Blue Ridge Mountains, with her history-obsessed parents and her one-year-older brother Jared, her best friend Kelli, and Jared’s friend Rufus, whom Jo has had a crush on for so long that she can’t remember when it started.